 The Iowa National Guard Team placed three members in the National Guard Team.
 Newby 1st in team.
 Freeland 4th in team.
 Talbott 1st Alternate.
 No other Team had the distinction of placing more than one man in this Team.
-The Match was won by the Marine Corps, the National Guard Team taking 3rd place.
+The Match was won by the Marine Corps, the National Guard Team taking and place.
+Model is a second team of the second team.

+Guard Team taking 3rd place.
 Medals to all officers and members of competing Teams.
 National Rifle Team Match Course fired.